 Check the app status.

-$ kubectl get pod/blockbridge-demo
+kubectl get pod/blockbridge-iscsi-app

 NAME READY STATUS RESTARTS AGE

-blockbridge-demo 0/2 ContainerCreating 0 20s
+blockbridge-iscsi-app 0/2 ContainerCreating 0 20s

-$ kubectl describe pod/blockbridge-demo
+kubectl describe pod/blockbridge-iscsi-app

 Events: